bup/bup/README.md

  - It currently only works on Linux, MacOS X >= 10.4, or Windows (with Cygwin).
 Patches to support other platforms are welcome.

- - It has almost no documentation.
-Not even a man page!
-This file is all you get for now.

 Getting started